skybridgeskills/learning-mobility-guide/index.md

    - Verify compliance with all profile requirements for the vendor's roles
    - Confirm that rights and responsibilities are fulfilled

+### Organizing Vendor Development Work

+Vendors can use this guide to organize their product development and engineering work as they implement support for an interoperability profile.
+The workflow-by-role checklists provide a structured way to break down implementation work, track progress, and ensure conformance before release.

+- **Identify target profile and roles**: Determine which interoperability profile your product needs to support and which roles your system will play in which workflows
+- **Map requirements to development sprints**: Use the role-specific checklists to group related requirements into logical development units, prioritizing mandatory requirements before optional extensions
+- **Track implementation progress**: Use checklists to track which requirements are implemented, in development, or planned, and identify any blockers
+- **Validate conformance before release**: Complete self-assessment against all relevant checklists, conduct end-to-end workflow testing with other profile-conformant systems, and prepare conformance documentation

 ### Documenting Your System's Supported Profiles

 To enable organic network growth: